 GSTR-9C is a reconciliation statement between the annual GST return in Form GSTR-9 and the audited financial statements of a taxpayer.
-It is prepared by a Chartered Accountant/Cost Accountant and later filed by the taxpayer.
-The reconciliation statement is to ensure the correct self-assessment of tax by a taxpayer.
+It is to be furnished on a self-certification basis by taxpayers with a turnover exceeding Rs.5 crore, with a few exemptions.

-Here is a detailed guide to preparing Form GSTR-9C and generating the JSON file using the offline tool.
+Here is a detailed guide on how to file GSTR 9C offline or online.

 Currently, there is no provision to revise Form GSTR-9C.
 Hence, taxpayers are requested to take the utmost care when reporting details in Form GSTR-9C and filing the same.

 Yes, Form GSTR-9C should be filed for every registration in each state.
-Once the PAN-based aggregate turnover exceeds Rs.2 crore, every registered GSTIN having the same PAN is required to get its accounts audited and file Form GSTR-9C.
+Once the PAN-based aggregate turnover exceeds Rs.5 crore, every registered GSTIN under the same PAN is required to file Form GSTR-9C.

 No, GSTR-9C can be filed only after filing GSTR-9.